kimuraz/acnh-harvest-list/README.md

 # ACNH Harvest List

-> A native application built with NativeScript-Vue
+> A mobile app for helping you create a list of materials by selecting what you need craft.

 ## Usage